escowles/technical-onboarding/issues.md

 ## Submitting an Issue

-Each Github project has an Issues tab, and you can add an issue by clicking the New issue button.
+Each GitHub project has an Issues tab, and you can add an issue by clicking the New issue button.
-Hydra uses Github issues to track bugs that should be fixed and new features that should be added.
+Hydra uses GitHub issues to track bugs that should be fixed and new features that should be added.
 They can also be used for more general discussion, such as asking a question.

 ## What Makes a Good Issue?